 In concluding this article, it useful to consider some final examples through Cerith Wyn Evans’ argument that Bowery enabled a cult of pure artifice and alienation during a time when creative artists’ ‘authenticity’ was an index to their commercial value, rather than their consistent beliefs, values or their commitment to a dissident youth culture (Atlas 2002).
 Evans attests to Bowery’s critique of artworks or performances he had seen in the 1980s and early 1990s as falling short because they did not inspire any resistance: ‘but where’s the poison?’
 (Atlas 2002).

 Given these radical views, continuous with the early twentieth-century avant-garde precept that the (bourgeois) spectator is automatically ‘the enemy’, Bowery could never have been a fashion designer, musician or performer in any conventional sense.
 Yet he engaged with the tropes of authenticity in commercialized, high fashion by claiming to fear being copied, because he confessed to enjoying the practice of imitation himself.
 Commentators credit him with inspiring the great British designers in the twenty-first century, especially the late Alexander McQueen: ‘He’d never admit to it, but the pink elephant in the room was Leigh Bowery’ (Lewis 2015).
 So it is noteworthy in the London Weekend Television documentary South of Watford that Bowery stated in an interview: ‘Fashion is really a problem for me because you have to appeal to too many people.
-I like appealing to maybe one or two and then I like them to be interested in me but never dare copy me’ (1986).
+I like appealing to maybe one or two and then I like them to be interested in me but never dare copy me’ (1986, emphasis added).
 The convergence of a punk aesthetic and popular fashion in this respect was a troubling paradox.
 Bowery’s comments were in the wake of the collapse of a punk aesthetic into mainstream fashion and post-punk popular culture by the mid-1980s.
 The defence of the authentic and unique in dissident subculture, can be interpreted in the spirit of adolescent independence, wherein adherents seek intergenerational acknowledgement of their cultural expression but resist the selling off of a value system to which they feel a deep-seated psychological attachment.

 The consequences of this struggle are explained by René Girard in his work on mimesis:

 Two desires converging on the same object are bound to clash […] Man [sic] cannot respond to the universal human injunction, ‘Imitate me!’ without almost immediately encountering an inexplicable counterorder: ‘Don’t imitate me!’ (which really means, ‘Do not appropriate my object’).
-(1997: 90)
+(1997: 90, original emphasis)